willayy/C-Cpp-DevOps/.github/CONTRIBUTING.md

 of how many changes should be included in a singe commit.
 One file per commit (probably even one function changed per commit) is a good heuristic to go by.

+**HOTFIX commits** should be prefixed with `HOTFIX: ` and should be used for commits that are critical to the project and needs to be deployed as soon as possible.
+This is can be done on prod branches by the repo admin.

 ## Pull-requests

 ## Version names